bismuthadams1/nagl-mbis/README.md

         )
 ethanol._normalize_partial_charges()
 ```
 Now, create the interchange object.
 Note that the charge_from_molecules argument is critical, otherwise we'll end up with AM1-BCC charges.
-Also note that you will need to install `openff-interchange` e.g. `mamba install -c conda-forge openff-interchange`.
+Also note that you will need to install [openff-interchange](https://github.com/openforcefield/openff-interchange) e.g. `mamba install -c conda-forge openff-interchange`.
 ```
 from openff.toolkit import ForceField from openff.interchange import Interchange

 force_field = ForceField("openff-2.2.1.offxml")
-interchange = Interchange.from_smirnoff(force_field=force_field, topology=topology, charge_from_molecules=[ethanol])
+interchange = Interchange.from_smirnoff(force_field=force_field, topology=[ethanol], charge_from_molecules=[ethanol])
+print(ethanol.partial_charges)
 ```
 You can then run a simulation with your engine of chioce, for example with OpenMM as shown [here](https://docs.openforcefield.org/en/latest/examples/openforcefield/openff-interchange/ligand_in_water/ligand_in_water.html).